 “My thought is if someone buries him in Neverland he will come up out of the ground like inThriller and strangle them,” Wishna said, referring to rumors that Jackson’s family is still considering a bid to inter Jackson on the grounds of his once-beloved ranch.

 “I tried to get rid of Neverland for him.
 He would never set foot back on Neverland.
 He never wanted to go there, never wanted to sleep there— never, never.”

 The People magazine made a picture of Michael with Paris on the day of her birthday in April 2007 and though the magazine says that “some sources” believe Michael “is seriously ill because of an addiction to prescription drugs”, their own picture tells the opposite story – Michael is in great shape and is very much at his best.
-His step is jaunty and the overall impression of him is that of confidence and being fully in charge of his life.
+His step is jaunty and the overall impression of him is that of confidence and him being in charge of his life.

-In fact we should make a note of it for future references – judging by the way Michael looked in April 2007 any “addiction to prescription drugs” at the time was highly unlikely.
+So judging by the way Michael looked in April 2007 any “addiction to prescription drugs” at the time was highly unlikely.

 The rest of the article is non-stop noise over the masks the children wear in public, including some totally ridiculous statements from those who saw Michael with his children and reported back that “They acted like they love him”.

 Well, at least for half a year when Michael was in Ireland no one noticed anything of the kind, and now he was so bad that it required an intervention?
 Even though he looks the way he does in the picture from the People magazine?
-Remenber the way he looked at the beginning of the 2000s when some prescription drugs were really an issue?
+Remember the way he looked at the beginning of the 2000s when some prescription drugs were really an issue?
 See the difference?